tkwoo/visualization-segmentation-process/README.md

                     └── mask
                         └── xxx.png (It must have same name as original image)

-The dataset directory structure is quite complex to use the Keras DataGen Framework.
+The dataset directory structure is quite complex to use the Keras *ImageDataGenerator* Framework.

 Input data for testing